ibm-cloud-docs/architecture-framework/architecture-framework-taxonomy.md

 The component options for each domain are determined by the target cloud deployment model and cloud service provider under consideration.

 Components are products or technology choices that satisfy the requirements for a specific category.
-Components options are determined by the target cloud service provider.
+Component options are determined by the target cloud service provider.

 ## Example taxomony
 {: #example}